 How many of you have made travel one of your New Year’s resolutions?

 Luckily all of us in Ireland have so many options available to us with low cost airlines taking us around Europe for less than a night out in Dublin.
 Recently I visited Hamburg, and was surprised by how much I loved it!
 If you’re looking for somewhere different I suggest that you try it out.
-You can get flights for a long weekend in Hamburg for €40 return with Ryanair in February, so I’ll keep this article brief so you can run off and book them.
+You can get flights for a long weekend in Hamburg for €40 return with Ryanair, so I’ll keep this article brief so you can run off and book them.

 A photographers dream